Llandovery railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-There are four trains a day northbound to Shrewsbury from Monday to Saturday and five southbound to (one train starts/terminates here, but doesn't run on Saturdays); two services each way call on Sundays.
-An extra Monday to Saturday departure each way is to be reintroduced at the winter 2025 timetable change, and Transport for Wales is also investigating the potential for a further train each way on Sundays from the summer of 2026.
+There are five trains a day northbound to Shrewsbury from Monday to Saturday and six southbound to (one train starts/terminates here, but doesn't run on Saturdays); two services each way call on Sundays.
+An extra Monday to Saturday departure each way was reintroduced at the winter 2025 timetable change.